Recreating Broken or Missing Handles

 Wood Texture Options: Rough Sawn, Skip-Dressed, Fresh Sawn, and Dressed

 When purchasing lumbers and timbers, you’ll be confronted with wood texture (sometimes called finishing) options.
 Understanding the difference between rough sawn, fresh sawn, skip-dressed, and dressed lumber might seem overwhelming, but it’s actually very straightforward!
-Texture Roughness Rough Sawn High Fresh Sawn Medium Skip-dressed Low Dressed None What is rough sawn timber?
-Sometimes called rough cut…
+Texture Roughness Rough Sawn High Fresh Sawn Medium Skip-dressed Low Dressed None Wood texture options What is rough sawn timber?
+Sometimes…

 Read More